-Employees in a degree program who become disabled will continue to be eligible for the Tuition Remission Benefit until the earlier of completion of the degree requirements or the cessation of disability benefits.
+Employees in a degree program who become disabled will continue to be eligible for the Tuition Remission Benefit until the earlier of completion of their degree requirements or the cessation of disability benefits.
 Employees not enrolled in a degree program who become disabled will be eligible for the Tuition Remission Benefit for a maximum of two years from the date of disability.

 (This section last updated online: October 4, 2012)